trishume/sympy-wiki-with-svn/GSoC-2011-Application-Vladimir-Lagunov:-Expression-simplification.md

 Probably when i'll start improving simplification, i'll need to work on rewriting.
 For example, now sympy throws attribute error when you try `sinh(x).rewrite(sinh, exp)` (but these transformation exists \(sinh(x) = \frac 1 2 \left( e^x + e^{-x} \right) \))

-## Shedule
+## Schedule

-TODO: This shedule is fuzzy, review it later.
+TODO: This schedule is fuzzy, review it later.

 1. Extend rewrite patterns of functions in one week
 2. Improve trigsimp() in three weeks